Skip to main content

 Can a property manager help with evictions?

-Yes.
-A property manager ensures lease compliance and handles eviction proceedings if necessary.
-They follow state and federal laws.
-They serve notices, file legal papers, and work with attorneys when needed.
-This helps reduce risks for the property owner.
+Yes, a property manager can handle the eviction process if a tenant breaks the lease.
+They follow all state and federal laws, serve legal notices, file paperwork with the court, and work with attorneys when needed.
+This helps protect the property owner from legal trouble and delays.

 What are the benefits of hiring a property management company?

-How does a property manager help with maintenance and repairs?
+How do property managers handle maintenance and repairs?

-Will I still have control over my property if I hire a property manager?
+Will I still have control over my property if I hire a manager?

 How do I know if I need a property manager?

-You might need a property manager if you own several rentals.
-You may also need one if you live far away.
-If you don’t have time for daily management, a property manager can help.
-They can also assist if you have problems with tenants.
-They handle rent collection, maintenance, and legal compliance, making ownership more passive and efficient.
+You might need a property manager if you own several properties.
+You may also need one if you live far away or have little time.
+Additionally, a property manager can help if you have difficult tenants.
+A manager can make rental ownership much easier by handling the tasks that take up your time and energy.

 How do I choose the right property management company?